- GW Home

 Vice Provost for Teaching and Learning

 The Office of Teaching and Learning (OTL) consists of Academic Technologies, Assessment, Navy ROTC, the Office of Summer and Special Programs, the Teaching & Learning Collaborative, and the Center for Undergraduate Fellowships and Research.
-Working with faculty and staff across GW, the Vice Provost’s activities include:
+In addition to OTL Senior Staff, the Vice Provost's team includes Rahul Simha (faculty lead for the Teaching and Learning Collaborative and Chair of the OTL Faculty Advisory Board), Diane Cline (fostering interdisciplinary teaching and research), Robert Donaldson (fostering of undergraduate research), Margaret Gonglewski (fostering undergraduate research), and Kaithlyn Kayer (Special Assistant).
+Working with faculty and staff from all across GW, the Vice Provost’s activities include:

-- Exploring ways to make teaching an even more rewarding activity at GW;
+- Finding ways to make teaching an even more effective, recognized, well-supported, and rewarding activity at GW;

 Before GW: As a grant-maker earlier in his career (1978-96), Dr. Ehrmann supported many pioneering projects, including multimedia databases for research and teaching, some of the first online degree programs, pioneering approaches to faculty development, and new approaches to program evaluation.